 We will add to these lists as directories are approved by our board.
 If you wish to submit a directory for consideration, please contact us.

 Videos, webinars, courses

-Over time we will add educational videos, webinars and courses for Reiki practitioners, medical professionals and the general public.
-Please keep checking our Education pages, social media and our newsletters.
+Over time we will add educational videos, webinars and events for Reiki practitioners, medical professionals and the general public.
+Please keep checking our Webinar and Events page, social media and our newsletters.

 Reiki, Taiji and Qigong